-- 23. Employees who are not Chief Officers are paid according to locally agreed pay scales, with annual increments paid subject to performance until the employee reaches the top of the scale. - 24.
-Pay for all employees is determined by negotiation between UNISON and the senior management team. - 25.
-Pay scales for 2023/24 have been agreed following negotiation.
-Both the councils and UNISON recognise the financial pressures that all staff are feeling as part of the cost of living crisis and wanted to reach an agreement that was affordable recognising the pressure the councils' budgets are under. - 26.
-Salaries will be subject to a 5.5 per cent increase from 1 April 2023.
+- 28. Employees who are not Chief Officers are paid according to locally agreed pay scales, with annual increments paid subject to performance until the employee reaches the top of the scale. - 29.
+Pay for all employees is collectively determined by negotiation between UNISON and the senior management team. - 30.
+The details within this report include a 3.25% pay increase for the Chief Executive and 6.5% increase for staff effective from 1 April 2024. - 31.

-- 27. In addition, it has been agreed that a top up will be applied where the calculated pay increase is less than £1,800 per annum (pro rata) for 2023/2024.
-62 staff will benefit from the agreed top up and the associated costs have been budgeted for. - 28.
 The Ministry of Housing, Communities and Local Government (MHCLG) published in February 2015 a code of recommended practice for local authorities on data transparency.
-This code of practice recommends publishing the "pay multiple", that is the ratio between the highest paid salary and the median average salary of the whole of the authority's workforce.
-For our councils the median salary during 2023/24 will be £41,955 including the 5.5% pay award.
-The pay multiple defined above is thus 4.3.
+This code of practice recommends publishing the "pay multiple," that is the ratio between the highest paid salary and the median average salary of the whole of the authority's workforce.
+For our councils, the median salary during 2024/25 is £43,783.
+The pay multiple defined above is thus 4.322

-The remuneration of Chief Officers will be published on the data hub on the councils website at https://www.southoxon.gov.uk/south-oxfordshire-district-council/data-hub/transparency-model-publication-scheme/
+The remuneration of Chief Officers will be published on the data hub on the councils website at Pay Policy Statements - South Oxfordshire District Council (southoxon.gov.uk)